-Prior to the 1930s, government involvement with Inuit and other Aboriginal peoples in Labrador was almost nonexistent.
-Aboriginal lands were usually remote from the centre of government and trade or other operations between European settlers and Aboriginal peoples did not evolve to the extent that they required specific legislation.
-Contact between Aboriginal people and government officials was rare and it was often religious groups, like the Moravians, or traders, like the HBC, that administered Labrador's daily affairs.
+Prior to the 1930s, government involvement with Inuit and other Indigenous peoples in Labrador was almost nonexistent.
+Indigenous lands were usually remote from the centre of government and trade or other operations between European settlers and Indigenous peoples did not evolve to the extent that they required specific legislation.
+Contact between Indigenous people and government officials was rare and it was often religious groups, like the Moravians, or traders, like the HBC, that administered Labrador's daily affairs.

 The Newfoundland and Labrador government became more actively involved in Inuit affairs after the HBC closed its Labrador operations in 1942, due in part to declining profits.
 The government assumed responsibility for all trading stations at northern Labrador and promoted a return to the diversified Inuit economy by accepting goods other than furs.